msantl/cryptofolio/README.md

 heroku slug commit or git commit hash, create an account there and get your `sentry` data source name (DSN).

+* `etherscan.io` to get balance for an ETH address.
+If you want to send API requests you need to create an accont and obtain an API key.

+* `blockchain.info` to get balance for a BTC address.
+If you want to send API requests you need to create an accont and obtain an API key.

 Environment variables:
 * `SECRET_KEY`